 A clinical trial is a rigorously controlled test designed to examine the safety and/or effectiveness of medicines, devices, treatments, or preventive measures in humans.
 Clinical trials follow a strict protocol.
 The protocol describes the aims, design and organisation of a clinical trial.
 It also provides information on the background and reasons for atrial and outlines the study plan for that trial.
 The plan must be carefully designed to ensure the safety of the participants as well as answer specific research question(s).

-Researchers have identified four main different therapeutic approaches that show promise in treating SMA:
+Researchers have identified different therapeutic approaches that show promise in treating SMA:

 |Spinraza (nusinersen) - Biogen||Risdiplam (Evrysdi) - Roche||Apitegromab (SRK-015)|